Roy Salvadori: 1959 24 Hours of Le Mans

 Salvadori was entered in the race by David Brown Racing Dept. in an Aston Martin DBR1/300, partnered by the same co-driver he had had at the 12 Hours of Sebring earlier on in the year, Texan Carroll Shelby.
 Attrition would be a constant participant and the field would be down to just 13 cars, heading the surviving cars was that of Salvadori and Shelby.
 The Englishman would bring the car across the finish line giving himself and Brown the Le Mans victory each had been longing for many years.
 This would be the high point of his sports car career, especially as Shelby was afflicted by dysentery, therefore Salvadori did the lion's share of the driving.
 Before the end of the season, he would score four more victories to make it his best season.

-He followed the '59 season with another successful season in 1960, scoring five victories, including a run of four wins in five races.
+Salvadori followed the '59 season with another successful season in 1960, scoring five victories, including a run of four wins in five races.
 While at Le Mans, he allowed his co-driver, Jim Clark sufficient scope to express himself, but provided enough wise counsel for the pairing to finish third in the Border Reivers' DBR1.
 1961 would see him take two victories at Crystal Palace on the same day, plus a string of other podium finishes He returned to the winning ways at the Circuit de la Sarthe in 1962, when he shared a Jaguar E-Type with Briggs Cunningham.
 The pair finished fourth overall, but won their class.
 A year later, he spun on oil dropped by Bruce McLaren's Aston Martin DP214 during the early stages of the race and flipped his E-Type onto its roof; the car then burst into flames.
 Jean-Pierre Manzon in his Aerodjet LM6 hit Salvadori and stopped in the middle of the track.
 Christian Heins was unable to avoid the wreckage; his car swerved out of control, hit another car, spun into a lamp car, and exploded in flames.
 Salvadori and Manzon were both injured; Heins died instantly.
 The accident ultimately led to Salvadori retiring from racing in early 1965, after finished second in the Whitsun Trophy race at Goodwood, abroad a Ford GT40.
 His last sportscar victory came the season before in the Scott-Brown Memorial at Snetterton.

 Salvadori returned to Formula One as a team manager for the Cooper racing team in 1966 and 1967.
 However, after a disagreement with the team, he left and focussed on his own business.
 Away from the track, he was involved with a car dealership in Surrey between 1968-1969.
 Salvadori was also involved in the early stages of the Ford GT40 project but resigned, when the machine's handling appeared problematic, without accepting a fee for his services.

 Salvadori retired to Monaco in the late 1960s.
 He died in Monaco on 3 June 2012 at the age of 90, three weeks after the death of his co-driver at Le Mans in 1959, Carroll Shelby.